Progress made toward treatment for rare, fatal neurological disease

 Waisman Biomanufacturing and Waisman affiliate investigators Randolph Ashton and Krishanu Saha will be part of a new engineering research center that will develop transformative tools and technologies for the consistent, scalable and low-cost production of …

-September 13, 2017New Faculty Focus: Lauren Bishop-Fitzpatrick
+September 13, 2017New faculty focus: Lauren Bishop-Fitzpatrick

 A Q&A with new Waisman Center investigator Lauren Bishop-Fitzpatrick.
 How did you get into your field of research?
 Like many people who pursue social work degrees, I always knew that I wanted to spend my career …